tanjascats/fingerprinting-toolbox/MarkBench/method_overview.md

     - adapted BoSh codes for collusion ("c-secure with eps-error", i.e. it enables the capture of a member of a coalition of at most c members with probability at least 1-eps; i.e. eps is an error)
     - the possibility of adapting Guth Pfitzmann codes for collusion and flipping detection, from Guth & Pfitzmann "Error and collusion-secure fingerprinting for digital data"
     - tracing shortened and corrupted fingerprints from Safavi-Naini & Wang "Traitor tracing for shortened and corrupted fingerprints"
+- Corr-Postprocessing - use word embedding technique to encode categorical values